Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 How do you assess people's performance?

+What do you do leading up to a vacation?

 ## Big Picture

 What are your main competitors?
 How do you compare to them?
 Which advantages and disadvantages does your product have?